Season opener of the sports metropolis Berlin

 About the sports city Berlin: It has a unique density and diversity of sport with 729,622 memberships in Berlin sports clubs, the enthusiasm for sport of its citizens, the diverse mass sports with its over 2,500 clubs, the major international events, the professional clubs and over 120 national lists as well as the traditional sporting events.
 The BMW BERLIN-MARATHON, the ISTAF, the Sixdays and the six professional clubs are beacons of the sports metropolis Berlin with their high-reach brands that radiate far beyond the borders of the capital.
 The sports metropolis is characterised by strong cooperation, great diversity and a quality that is unique.

 About the Sports Metropolis Berlin Initiative: Staying at the top

-Supported by the cooperation partner Deutsche Kreditbank AG (DKB) , a joint communication platform is offered to top-class sport in Berlin.
+Supported by the cooperation partner Deutsche Kreditbank AG (DKB), the elite sport in Berlin has a common communication platform.